ApachePointObservatory/TUI3/README.md

 ### Linux

-Many mondern Linux distrobutions have package managing software.
+Many modern Linux distributions have package-managing software.
 Use of those utilities is encouraged.
 Consult your distro's documentation for more information.
 Install Python 3.x on your system and update the ```pip``` package by doing ```pip install --upgrade pip``` from the command line.

 ### Windows